 In Ogdensburg, however, the average commute to work is quite long.
 On average, people spend 35.23 minutes each day getting to work, which is significantly higher than the national average.

-The overall education level of Ogdensburg is somewhat higher than in the average US city of 21.84%: 26.43% of adults 25 and older in the borough have at least a bachelor's degree.
+The percentage of people in Ogdensburg who are college-educated is somewhat higher than the average US community of 21.84%: 26.43% of adults in Ogdensburg have at least a bachelor's degree.

 The per capita income in Ogdensburg in 2022 was $46,674, which is lower middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $186,696 for a family of four.